 Background and Numbers

 Established in 1976, the Certified Paralegal (then known as the CLA - Certified Legal Assistant) program has enabled the profession to develop a strong and responsive self-regulatory program offering a nationwide credential for legal assistants.
 The Certified Paralegal program establishes and serves as a:

 Credentialing program responsive to the needs of paralegals and responsive to the fact that this form of self-regulation is necessary to strengthen and expand development of this career field.

 Positive, ongoing, voluntary program to encourage the growth of the paralegal profession, attesting to and encouraging a high level of achievement.

-As of November 2013, there are over 17,711 Certified Paralegals and over 3000 Advanced Certified Paralegals in the United States.
+As of March 2014, there are 17,987 Certified Paralegals and over 3000 Advanced Certified Paralegals in the United States.
 Over 26,000 paralegals have participated in this program.
 Click here to see the distribution of Certified Paralegals across the United States.
 For the distribution of Advanced Certified Paralegals click here.
 The growth of these programs is impressive.